JJaniel/dataset-analyser/README.md

 # Dataset Analyzer MCP

-This project is a Metacontroller-Plane (MCP) server designed for intelligent dataset analysis.
+This project is a Model Context Protocol (MCP) (MCP) server designed for intelligent dataset analysis.
 It provides a suite of tools to help you understand, clean, and process your datasets, with a special focus on biomedical data.

 ## Features